How to shade letters

 And now that you know shading, you can of course try to do the same thing but without a spacer – that is, apply the shadow directly with a brush pen, right at the edge of the letter lines.
 Same effect, but without the white outline.
 But – yep, there is a but, that’s why I chose to teach you to apply the shadow with a spacer first – if the colors you use are both water-soluble (and most are) then they will rub off on each other if you let the shadow touch the letter itself, and the shadow color will be contaminated and ugly.
 The alternative is then that you:

-- Write the letters with alcohol-based marker (e.g. Sakura Pen Touch), it does not dissolve in a water-soluble shadow.
+• If you write the letters with an alcohol-based marker (e.g. Sakura Pen Touch) or a waterproof brush pen (e.g. Staedtler Pigment Brush Pen), they will not dissolve in a water-soluble shadow.

-- Use coated paper, then the colors dry on the surface and do not mix.
+• Use coated paper, then the colors dry on the surface and it is a little easier to avoid that they do not mix.

 Now we had to remove the distance, so I used option 3, BIC Intensity on coated paper.
 Look, no smudging!
 Also look at the angle of the pencil as I mentioned before.
 Same as on imaginary light beams.